 Make payments using NFC

-- Tap your phone on the payment terminal (currently only Pine Lab terminals are supported).
+- Tap your phone on the payment terminal.

 - To confirm the amount to be paid, tap Proceed.